Spinal Deformity

 Spinal Stenosis

 This condition is when the space inside the spine is too small and pinches the spinal nerves.
 Stenosis may be related to age-related wear-and-tear on the spine.
-Symptoms of spinal stenosis include numbness, tingling, weakness, or cramping in legs or arms.
+Symptoms of spinal stenosis include numbness, tingling, weakness, or cramping in the legs or arms.

 Spinal stenosis usually occurs in older adults.